Top 5 Houston haunted buildings

 The Battleship Texas haunted

-The Battleship Texas moved in August 2022 from its usual dock of La Porte to Galveston’s Pier 21 to be repaired for things such as leaks in August 2022.
+The Battleship Texas moved in August 2022 from its usual dock of La Porte to Galveston’s Pier 21 to be repaired for things such as leaks.
 But can modern tools remove the supposed ghosts onboard?
 Commissioned in 1914 according to the ship’s website, it was the most powerful weapon in the world and is the last surviving Dreadnought.
 No surprise that it saw combat in both World War I and World War II.
 Fast forward to when the public could recently board it, visitors apparently heard odd noises and even saw a smiling ghost figure sometimes reported as redheaded sailor.
 What might be scary to the Houston-area is that Beaumont wants to be the ship’s new home when it is repaired!

 UTMB Maurice Ewing Hall Galveston